 September to us is back-to-school even if none of us have any school to head back to these days.
-And with it, we can't help thinking about after-school snacks.
-One snack that stands the test of time are puffed rice treats, though these days we make them less Rice Krispy Treat and nix the marshmallows in favor of almond butter and dark chocolate.
-And maple syrup!
+And with it, we can’t help thinking about after-school snacks.
+One snack that stands the test of time are puffed rice treats, especially this Almond Butter Maple Puffed Rice Treats recipe.
+Though these days we make them less Rice Krispy Treat and nix the marshmallows in favor of almond butter and dark chocolate, and maple syrup!
 Because nothing tastes more like Fall to us than maple syrup.
 So, these treats are made of maple syrup, warm cinnamon spice, nutty almond butter, and a layer of chocolate.
-Because even if you don't need an after-school snack, it's always welcome, you know?
+Because even if you don’t need an after-school snack, it’s always welcomed, you know?